zedeckj/bulletchess/README.md

 `bulletchess` is a Python module for playing, analyzing, and building engines for chess.
 Unlike other chess libraries in Python, the core of `bulletchess` is written in C, allowing it to be **much** more performant than alternatives.

+### Overview
+At a high level, `bulletchess` includes:
+- A complete game model with intuitive representations for pieces, moves, and positions.
+- Extensively tested legal move generation, application, and undoing.
+- Parsing and writing of positions specified in [Forsyth-Edwards Notation](https://www.chessprogramming.org/Forsyth-Edwards_Notation) (FEN), and moves specified in both [Long Algebraic Notation](https://www.chessprogramming.org/Algebraic_Chess_Notation#Long_Algebraic_Notation_.28LAN.29) and [Standard Algebraic Notation](https://www.chessprogramming.org/Algebraic_Chess_Notation#Standard_Algebraic_Notation_.28SAN.29).
+- Methods to determine if a position is check, checkmate, stalemate, and each specific type of draw.
+- Efficient hashing of positions using [Zobrist Keys](https://en.wikipedia.org/wiki/Zobrist_hashing).
+- Utility functions for writing engines.

 ### Examples